-- A completed Authorization to Release Information form to document written permission for the Director of Disability Services to share relevant disability related information with appropriate faculty, staff, and administrative members of the University as part of the decision-making process.
-The Authorization to Release Information form may be obtained from the Director of Disability Services.
+- A completed Authorization to Release Information form to document written permission for the Director of the Student Access Office to share relevant disability related information with appropriate faculty, staff, and administrative members of the University as part of the decision-making process.
+The Authorization to Release Information form may be obtained from the Director of the Student Access Office.

 The student may also solicit documentation from the faculty person, who taught the course in question; if the student believes it will strengthen his or her case.
 Comments may include the faculty member's observations about the student's efforts in the course, whether or not the student made use of the faculty member's office hours, whether or not the student attended tutoring sessions or study group sessions, and any accommodations that may have been utilized.

 The Director of the Student Access Office will forward the above information to the Vice President for Academic Affairs.
 The Vice President for Academic Affairs will convene a meeting consisting of the Director of the Student Access Office, a representative from the Disability Committee, a member of the faculty representing the discipline, the Dean of the School/College or his/her designee and the Vice President for Academic Affairs or his/her designee.
 The convened committee will make a recommendation to the Vice President for Academic Affairs.
 The Vice President for Academic Affairs will make the final decision.
 The Office of Academic Affairs will notify the student in writing of the final decision.